hpcgarage/spatter/README.md

 ./spatter -pUNIFORM:8:1 -l$((2**24))
 ```

-### Run Your Own Platform Comparison
+### Notebook for Getting Started

-You can quickly compare one of your platforms to some of the GPUs we have tested on.
-We will add much more flexibility to this in the future, but for now, we will assume you are using CUDA.
+You can quickly compare one of your platforms to some of the CPUs and GPUs we have tested on.

 In the `noteboooks/` directory, open up [GettingStarted.ipynb](notebooks/GettingStarted.ipynb).
 This notebook will guide you through running the standard testsuites found in `standard-suite/`, and it will plot the data for you.

 ### Arguments
 Spatter has a large number of arguments, broken up into two types.
 Backend configuration options are specied once for each invocation of Spatter, and benchmark configuration arguments can be supplied in bulk using a `.json` file.
 These arguments may be specified in any order, but it may be simpler if you list all of your backend arguments first.
 The only reuired argument to Spatter is `-p`, a benchmark configuration argument.